Visit the Throne Room of the Mountain Gods on a trek to K2 Base Camp in 2026.

 Georgia isn’t nearly as developed as a lot of European countries.
 Suffering a serious injury while out in the mountains is going to be a much more difficult experience than if the same thing happened in Switzerland, for example.

-Take the necessary precautions you would take anywhere else in a wilderness situation, you can keep yourself safe while enjoying Georgia’s gorgeous landscapes.
+Take the necessary precautions you would take anywhere else in a wilderness situation, have the right gear if you’re doing a more intense trek, and keep yourself safe while enjoying Georgia’s gorgeous landscapes.

 Credits: Nathan Jordan